How to reach Sangla Valley from Delhi

 2. By Train

-As Sangla valley is at 8,530 feet above sea level and still developing so, unfortunately, no direct trains are available till here.
-Yet, some distance from Delhi to Sangla Valley can still be covered via train.
-There are various trains till Shimla from New Delhi with interchanges available.
+There are various trains to Shimla from New Delhi with interchanges available.
 From Delhi to Kalka the train takes almost 6 hours which is the interchange point.
 From Kalka to Shimla Toy train is available – moving at an average speed of 18 km so it will take almost 5 hours till Shimla.
 But the train route will mesmerize you with breathtaking views of the Himalayan state.
-Upon reaching Shimla, you may take a bus or hire a private cab for the journey till Sangla valley.
-Although cars are ideals, if asked for how to reach Sangla valley from comfortably with an advantage of incredible views, I would probably choose trains.

 3. By Flight